jarrodmillman/pose-stats/description.md

 become a frequently used template for developing statistical and machine learning software [TODO: perhaps some citations e.g. celer].
-Initial attempts at extending scikit-learn quickly revealed different backend and frontend API design choices would need to be made.
+Initial attempts at extending scikit-learn quickly revealed different backend and frontend API design choices will need to be made.
 Some of these design choices (e.g. config objects to specify models or a separate solver object class for the optimization algorithm) will be useful for other statistical software packages.